fintraffic-efti/efti-data-tools/README.md

 ### Creating releases

-For example, to release version 0.1.0:
+For example, to release version 0.3.0:
 1. Set the version number in [gradle.properties](gradle.properties)
 2. Commit
-3. Add and push tag `v0.1.0`
+3. Add and push tag `v0.3.0`
+4. Publish library artifacts manually to the Maven repository:
+   1. Checkout branch `mvn-repo`
+   2. Download library zip from https://github.com/EFTI4EU/efti-data-tools/releases/tag/v0.3.0
+   3. Unzip the file (directory `eu` should be at root dir of the repo)
+   4. Commit and push

 Let us follow [semantic versioning](https://semver.org/).